-What fine motor skills actually include (and why home practice works)
+ToggleWhat fine motor skills actually are (and why home practice works)

-A practical home routine usually includes:
+A basic home routine usually has:

-- One “precision” task (thumb and fingertip control)
+- One precision task (thumb and fingertip control)

-Here’s an easy template you can copy.
+Here’s an easy structure you can copy:

 Fine motor skills activities at home: starter list (household-friendly)